 How To Upcycle Drawers with Wallpaper and Paint

-1..
-First, remove the old knobs from the IKEA Hemnes chest of drawers.
-Then wipe it down with a damp cloth, to remove any dirt and dust.
+Step 1: First, remove the old knobs from the IKEA Hemnes chest of drawers.
+Then wipe it down with a damp cloth to remove dirt and dust.
 Next, remove the drawers and put them to one side (no need to paint them).

 Painting with chalk paint

 There are many different brands of chalk paint to choose from.
-I used Annie Sloan chalk paint, as that is the one I have used successfully in the past.
+I used Annie Sloan chalk paint, which I have used successfully previously.
 I painted it on my curious cabinet upcycle, craft cupboard transformation and Pineapple console table.
-All of these items were upcycled many years ago, and are still going strong.
+These items were upcycled many years ago and are still going strong.

 When the paint has dried, brush on furniture wax, then buff the chest of drawers with a lint-free cloth.
 Also, wax the painted wooden knobs.

 We decided to use one width of the wallpaper in the centre of each drawer.
-And then to pattern match the two outside strips of wallpaper on the drawer front.
+And then to pattern match the two outside wallpaper strips on the drawer front.

-4. With the IKEA Hemnes chest of drawers, there is a small gap between the edges of the drawer front and the carcass.
-This means that when was wallpapering the drawer fronts, the wallpaper can wrap over the edge of drawers without it impeding the opening and closing of the drawers.
+Step 4: With the IKEA Hemnes chest of drawers, there is a small gap between the edges of the drawer front and the carcass.
+This means that when wallpapering the drawer fronts, the wallpaper can wrap over the edge of the drawers without impeding the opening and closing.

-When measuring the wallpaper pieces for the drawer fronts, allow for enough wallpaper so that it wraps around to the back of the drawer front.
+When measuring the wallpaper pieces for the drawer fronts, allow enough wallpaper to wrapping around to the back of the front drawer.
 I allow for at least 2cm (1″) overlap.

-Top tip: It’s actually better to be over-generous with the wallpaper measurement, as this can be trimmed down later.
+Top tip: It’s better to be over-generous with the wallpaper measurement, as this can be trimmed later.

-5. Check the instructions that come with the wallpaper, whether the wallpaper or the furniture needs to be pasted with glue.
+Step 5: Check the instructions with the wallpaper, whether the wallpaper or the furniture needs to be pasted with glue.
 With this particular wallpaper, we pasted the drawer fronts with a fresh coat of wallpaper paste using a brush.

-Once you are happy with the positioning wrap the paper around the edges.
+Once you are happy with the positioning, wrap the paper around the edges.
 Make sure there is paste on the back of the drawer front for this wrap over the paper to stick to.
-If you find that you have too much paper overlap, simply cut the excess paper with wallpaper with scissors.
+If you have too much paper overlap, cut the excess paper with wallpaper with scissors.

-6. Next, one by one stick the wallpaper down either side of the central piece, to ensure the whole drawer front is covered.
-With your hands, you can gently slide the side wallpaper pieces to match up the pattern.
+Step 6: Next, one by one, stick the wallpaper down either side of the central piece to ensure the whole drawer front is covered.
+You can gently slide the side wallpaper pieces with your hands to match the pattern.